GoogleCloudPlatform/distributed-load-testing-using-kubernetes/README.md

-# Simulating Workloads Using Containers as Clients

-## About

-Refer to the [Simulating Workloads Using Containers as Clients](http://cloud.google.com/solutions/simulating-workloads-using-containers-as-clients) solutions paper.
+## Distributed Load Testing Using Kubernetes

+This tutorial demonstrates how to conduct distributed load testing using [Kubernetes](http://kubernetes.io) and includes a sample web application, Docker image, and Kubernetes controllers/services.
+For more background refer to the [Distributed Load Testing Using Kubernetes](http://cloud.google.com/solutions/distributed-load-testing-using-kubernetes) solutions paper.

 ## Prerequisites